technomancy/bussard/Contributing.md

 ### OS and SSH

-The worlds you SSH into mostly run the Orb operating system, which is found in `os/orb`.
+The worlds you SSH into mostly run the Orb unix-like operating system, which is found in `os/orb`.
 All the scripts that run inside the OS are found in `resources` in that directory.
 The portals run the `os/lisp` operating system, and the `os/forth` OS will be used for the domain injector in the finale.

 The code that runs inside SSH connections is sandboxed similarly to code that runs on the ship's computer, but a different set of functions is exposed; see